 Not that Summer Experiment only do cocktails.
 Fittingly for a summer-themed bar, there’s five white and six red wines by the glass, and one rose and two sparkling wines (and an extensive selection of wines by the bottle).
 All with a heavy tilt towards Jay’s home country of Australia.

-“Well, we did warn you we’d get you fucked up,” Jay shrugs unapologetically as we get ready to leave.
+“Well, we did warn you that you’d have a great time,” Jay shrugs unapologetically as we get ready to leave.
 And they did it in the most impressive way possible.

 Photos by Nam Tran Duy and Khooa Nguyen.